-The researchers at the Public Procurement Research Centre work on interdisciplinary scientific research projects, but also execute commissioned research.
+The researchers at the Public Procurement Research Centre work on mono-, multi- and interdisciplinary scientific research projects, but also execute commissioned research.
 Assignments come from a variety of organisations in the public and private sector.

-PPRC has conducted research for, and provided advice to, Ministerie van Defensie (the Dutch Ministries of Defence), van Binnenlandse zaken (the Interior), van Veiligheid en Justitie (Security and Justice), as well as to Koninklijke Luchtmacht (the Royal Dutch Air Force), Nationala Politie (the National Police of the Netherlands), (cooperations of) municipalities and water authorities, Instituut voor de fysieke Veiligheid - IVF(the Dutch Institute for Physical Security), RIVM (the National Institute for Public Health and the Environment), confederations of construction companies in other EU countries, various law firms, several international corporations, Rijkdienst voor Ondernemend Nederland (the Dutch Enterprise Agency), Stichting voor de Arbeid (the Foundation for Labour), the municipal Ombudsman, Kansspel Autoriteit (the Dutch Gambling Authority), et. all.
+research for, and advice to the Ministerie van Defensie (the Dutch Ministries of Defence), Binnenlandse zaken (the Interior), Veiligheid en Justitie (Security and Justice), as well as to Koninklijke Luchtmacht (the Royal Dutch Air Force), Nationale Politie (the National Police of the Netherlands), (cooperations of) municipalities and water authorities, Instituut voor de fysieke Veiligheid - IVF(the Dutch Institute for Physical Security), RIVM (the National Institute for Public Health and the Environment), confederations of construction companies in other EU countries, various law firms, several international corporations, Rijkdienst voor Ondernemend Nederland (the Dutch Enterprise Agency), Stichting voor de Arbeid (the Foundation for Labour), the municipal Ombudsman, Kansspel Autoriteit (the Dutch Gambling Authority), et. all.
 See the personal profile pages of the researchers under 'reports' for some examples.

 For more information on the possibilities for research, please contact us.